 Get more Google reviews with Birdeye

 Birdeye helps businesses collect more reviews on sites like Google, but that’s not all.
-Birdeye’s all-in-one experience marketing platform helps businesses view reviews from 200+ sites on the Birdeye dashboard, get connected with customers via text messaging, and send surveys to collect quality feedback.
+Birdeye’s all-in-one experience marketing platform helps businesses get and view online reviews from 200+ sites on the Birdeye dashboard, get connected with customers via text messaging software, and send surveys to collect quality feedback.